oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/soa-domain/_index.md

 PVC, and the domain resource YAML file for deploying the generated SOA domain."
 ---

+{{% notice warning %}}
+Oracle SOA Suite is currently only supported for non-production use in Docker and Kubernetes.
+The information provided in this document is a *preview* for early adopters who wish to experiment with Oracle SOA Suite in Kubernetes before it is supported for production use.
+{{% /notice %}}

 The sample scripts demonstrate the creation of a SOA Suite domain home on an existing Kubernetes persistent volume (PV) and persistent volume claim (PVC).
 The scripts